sudarshan-malla/Supermarket-Sales-Data-Analysis-Using-SQL/Supermarket sales analysis using SQL/README.md

 This project performs data cleaning, exploration, and analysis on Walmart sales data using PostgreSQL.

 ## 📁 Project Structure
-- `scripts/`: SQL scripts for table creation and analysis
+- `SQL Queries/`: SQL scripts for table creation and analysis
 - `data/`: Raw input dataset (CSV)
-- `exports/`: Cleaned data and result summaries
+- `screenshots/`: result summaries

 ## 🚀 Tools Used
 - PostgreSQL
-- DB Browser / DBeaver
-- GitHub

 ## 🔍 Sample Insights
 - Revenue by Branch and City